<> <> <> <>

 Maintain a balanced and healthy lifestyle

-As we mentioned, the healthier you are later in life, the more likely you are to remain sexually active.
 That means prioritising exercise, a balanced diet and limiting how much you drink and smoke can all help to improve your physical health and wellbeing.

 The better you treat your body, the better you'll feel in the bedroom for decades to come.

-The benefits of staying sexually active
+What are the benefits of staying sexually active?

 Aside from feeling great, maintaining a healthy sex life can have a stack of benefits for your overall health.